Fox-1Cliff

 It also carries a VGA camera provided by Virginia Tech.

 Mission

 Fox-1Cliff was launched on 3 December, 2018 via Falcon 9 Block 5 from Vandenberg Air Force Base, California, United States.

 Receiver failure

-Shortly after deployment, AO-95's receiver suffered a failure due to unknown reasons.
+Shortly after deployment, AO-95's receiver suffered a failure for unknown reasons.

 Name

 The satellite is the third of five Fox-1 satellites, and was originally named Fox-1C.
 In 2016, it was renamed Fox-1Cliff in honor of Cliff Buttschardt, a long time member of AMSAT and a contributor to the project, who died earlier that year.
 After its launch, Fox-1Cliff was renamed AO-95.